mukund109/vow/README.md

 pre-release checklist
 * [FH] display large numbers nicely
 * [FM] tooltip on sort sign?
-* [FM] button to open new sheet with filters
+* [FM] button to open new table with filters
 * [FM] add buttons for toggling width of column with shortcut tooltips
 * [FM] column hover - buttons and [shortcut], and "help"
 * [FM] multi-line cols should remain multi-line after an operation
-* [F] on zoom, sheet window size shouldn't change
+* [F] on zoom, table window size shouldn't change
 * [F] all "help" should link to command palette
-* [F] links to previous sheet to have shorter names with tooltip
+* [F] links to previous table to have shorter names with tooltip
 * [F] chrome loading issue? (going back after regex operation keeps the search bar open but out of focus)
 * [F] mouse should hide itself
 * [F] indicator of multi-line col